2020 Serbia men's OQT basketball team: Semi-final: Win over Puerto Rico

 Serbia and Puerto Rico previously met on multiple occasions.
 Serbia won over Puerto Rico at the 2016 Olympic Qualifying Tournament Final in Belgrade, as well at the 2019 World Cup in China.
 Most recent, Serbia had an 80–68 win over Puerto Rico at the Acropolis Tournament on 18 June.

-After two lukewarm games to start the tournament, Serbia found a way to turn up the heat in an intensely contested game against Puerto Rico to win, 102–84.
-It's a win-and-you're-in game with a place in the Olympic 12-team tournament on the line.
-Nemanja Bjelica's three-pointer to beat the first-quarter buzzer saw Serbia take a 28–26 lead, one they would never relinquish, much to the delight of fans in Belgrade.
+After two lukewarm games to start the tournament, Serbia needed to receive a place in the Olympic 12-team tournament.
+Nemanja Bjelica's three-pointer to beat the first-quarter buzzer saw Serbia take a 28–26 lead.
 Puerto Rico's side started the game with intensity and aggression that led to a pretty solid first quarter.
 Then came Bjelica' early dagger dime and the Serbians team took control thereafter, finding a strong offensive rhythm.
-The ball was moving well; the numbers of assisted points started to rise to the tune of 30 assists and 12 triples.
+The numbers of assisted points started to rise to the tune of 30 assists and 12 triples.
 Guard Vasilije Micić continued to play his MVP basketball after one game of rest.
 He scored 23 points and dished 8 assists.
 Forward Bjelica also stepped up, contributing with 18 points and 8 rebounds.
 Guard Miloš Teodosić led the team in assists with 10.

 The victory puts the defending Olympic silver medalists into the Sunday Final where they will face Italy.